Bhawesh-007/LC_CODE_GENERATOR/README.md

 # ⚡ LC Template Generator

-A browser extension + Node.js backend that converts LeetCode's rigid C++ templates into **complete, runnable C++ files** — so you can debug locally with custom inputs instead of fighting LeetCode's editor.
+A Firefox browser extension that converts LeetCode's rigid C++ templates into **complete, runnable C++ files** — so you can debug locally with custom inputs instead of fighting LeetCode's editor.

+**No server needed.
+No setup.
+Just install and use.**

 ## 🎯 The Problem